openevocracy/openevocracy/README.md

 # OpenEvocracy

-Software to realize Evocracy concept: http://openevocracy.org/
+Is an implementation of the Evocracy concept: http://openevocracy.org/

 See a running demo instance at: http://5.230.156.126:9090/